 The Minimum Portfolio size for inclusion in the composite is as follows:

-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a fund) For SMA Rs.
+For Rs.100 Million per Fund (which is also the

+For SMA Rs.
 25 Million per Managed Account

 Since, the number of Portfolios in the composite is less than five therefore calculation of internal dispersion is not required.